You are here

 Back to School Planning

-Whether you have decided to implement SFSP or NSLP/SBP this fall at your school(s), these documents provide answers to many questions that have been posed for both scenarios.
+Whether you have decided to implement NSLP/SBP or SSO this fall at your school(s), this School Year 21-22 FAQ (PDF) document provides answers to many questions that have been posed for both scenarios.

 Do you have a question that wasn’t covered in the FAQs?
 Please use this form to submit questions to the CDE School Nutrition staff.

-NSLP/SBP: School Food Authorities (SFAs) and sponsoring organizations can choose to operate the National School Lunch and School Breakfast Programs during the 2020-21 school year.
-If your organization will operate NSLP/SBP, please complete the following steps:
+Sponsors can choose to operate the National School Lunch and School Breakfast Programs or the Seamless Summer Option during the 2021-22 school year:

 Be COVID-19 Safe